BrandonJMitchell/amblur/README.md

 - This release should improve parsing speed due to recursive search being removed.
 - Optional "root" variable added to AbstractParserRule.
 This allows for shorter xpaths to be used in the rule compared to what could actually be in the xml document.

+## Version 1.0.2

+- Sub classes of sub classes' List values were all being collected in the same List.
+To fix this the method removeLists was added to RulePlan and ParserRule.
+This will remove the current rule's sublist allowing for another rule of the same type to be populated in a new collection.